-(when complete) this will be the largest telescope built by amateur astronomers.
+When complete, this will be the largest telescope of its kind built by amateur astronomers.

 Astronomical (use) telescopes are generally equatorially mounted.
 The LAT will use a much cheaper altitude azimuth (gun) mounting and uses computers to synthesize equatorial motion.

 Telescope animation files; One for us with telephone MODEMS (254Kbytes (note file size)) small animation and for you technology 'haves', a larger version.
 (1.8 Mbyte (note file size)) big animation of LAT 'tracking' Arcturus.

 Well, folks.
 This was the BEST weekend's worth of work on the mirror since we had our marathon sessions last year.

 Prior to this weekend, our last optical test found the mirror in a strange condition.
 The last 4 to 6 hours of work on the edge that was SUPPOSED to make that zone more parabolic had, in fact, made it seemingly more SPHERICAL.